 This isn’t in Portland, but it is worth the drive.
 The Wooden Shoe Tulip Festival in Woodburn, Oregon, has 40 acres of tulips.
 The festival opens in late March and runs through the beginning of May.

 Admission ranges from $15-$20 depending on the day of your visit.
 Get all the details about the annual Wooden Shoe Tulip Festival.
+A free alternative is the tulip fields at Holland America Flower Gardens.
+Take a short drive up to Woodland to see rows of beautiful tulips and pick your own.

 […] Want to see more blooms?
 View our guide to must-see spring flowers in Portland. […]